For all the dog owners and dog lovers residing in Korea, it’s really good to know how to say “dog” in Korean.

-You might want to use it to describe your current or previous pets, or to exclaim your love for the furry little friends of ours.
+You might want to use it to describe your current or previous pets or to exclaim your love for our furry little friends.

 Let’s get to it!

-Often it appears that people confuse this word to be an alternative and the more common word for dog to be 강아지 (gangaji) but that is actually not true. 개 (gae) is the word to use when wanting to express the meaning of ‘dog’.
+Often it appears that people confuse this word with being an alternative and the more common word for dog to be 강아지 (gangaji), but that is actually not true. 개 (gae) is the word to use when wanting to express the meaning of “dog.”

 이 개를 우리 식구로 생각해요 (i gaereul uri sikguro saenggakaeyo)

-I consider this dog as a member of our family.
+I consider this dog a member of our family.

 저도 개를 기르고 있어요 (jeodo gaereul gireugo isseoyo)

 그 개가 우리 집까지 따라왔어 (geu gaega uri jipkkaji ttarawasseo)